mikleonardi/BoardGame/README.md

-Funded by the ERC Consolidator Grant 647787 “LocalAdaptation” To be released on the website of the Zoology museum on a CC-BY-NC-ND licence
+Funded by the ERC Consolidator Grant 647787 “LocalAdaptation” Released under a CC-BY-NC-ND 4.0 licence